SoftEng-HEIGVD/Teaching-HEIGVD-AIT-2016-Labo-Docker/README.md

 * [Vagrant](https://www.vagrantup.com/)

-Clone the following repository to your machine:
+Fork the following repository and then clone the fork to your machine:
 <https://github.com/SoftEng-HEIGVD/Teaching-HEIGVD-AIT-2015-Labo-02>

+To fork the repo, just click on the `Fork` button in the GitHub interface.

 Once you have installed everything, start the Vagrant VM from the project folder with the following command: